 The Meta Strategy Derivatives Portfolio is a holistic investing and trading portfolio constructed on the fundamental idea of the Meta Strategy.
 This strategy uses systematic fundamental and technical indicators to gradually rotate a portfolio between different asset classes according to long-term market conditions.
 The analysis here tells me whether to be long, short or neutral equity ETFs with the majority of my capital at any given time – over this basic allocation I then overlay a smaller derivatives sleeve to tilt the overall portfolio exposure.

 Every day I collect pieces of information and strategy ideas which are more or less valuable for fine tuning a portfolio allocation.
 Long term return distributions of asset classes are very well researched and I consider them to be as reliable as anything is likely to be in the financial markets.

 An expectation for a long-term positive return for owning an asset is the basic motivation to be an investor – if it didn’t exist the very species would die out over time.

 Generic long-term strategies, e.g. factor exposure to value and momentum, carry strategies or trend-following, are next on the spectrum with lots of data and a fairly high reliability that there is some kind of return premium there.

 The more we move down the ladder towards shorter time frames, the less reliable edges become (here is a good primer on possible “edges“) – for my intents and purposes they vanish into noise below one week.

 The Probability Map

-In a bull market I might, for example, be invested long-term in a S&P 500 ETF, but temporarily be net short through the addition of put options, because my analysis perceives a high probability for a short-term pullback over the next month or so.
-During the pullback I gradually sell these put options and add short volatility (or other long-) exposure and my net portfolio exposure shifts from short to leveraged long during this market swing.
+In a bull market I might, for example, be invested long-term in an S&P 500 ETF, but temporarily be net short through the addition of put options, because my analysis perceives a high probability for a short-term pullback over the next month or so.
+During the pullback I then gradually sell these put options and add long exposure, and my net portfolio exposure shifts from short to leveraged long during this market swing.

 Using probabilities to determine portfolio exposure